michaelwehrley/egypt/README.md

 #### 15th Dynasty

 High tide of the [Hyksos](https://en.wikipedia.org/wiki/Hyksos) ruler.
 People from the fertile crescent who are semites.
+Joseph from the bible - a dream interpreter.
+Interpreting dreams is popular in Egyptian society at the time.
 Capital is at [Avaris](https://en.wikipedia.org/wiki/Avaris) in the Delta and worshiped Seth.

 #### 16th Dynasty